 About XRoar Online

 XRoar Online is a Dragon emulator in your browser.
-It emulates all of the Dragon 32, Dragon 64, Tandy Colour Computers 1 & 2, and some similar machines.
-It supports dynamically fetching cassette and disk images from the web into your computer's RAM to be used with the emulated machine.
+It emulates all of the Dragon 32, Dragon 64, Tandy Colour Computers 1, 2 and 3 (and some similar machines), and the Tandy MC-10.
+It supports dynamically fetching cassette and disk images from the web into your computer's RAM to be used with the emulated machine, as well as "uploading" local files.

 All of this is possible thanks to Emscripten, a toolchain that allows you to compile regular C code into WebAssembly.
 WebAssembly is supported in all modern browsers.
 XRoar certainly required some extra code, but Emscripten's environment makes these requirements refreshingly minimal.